<<

 Brief description:

-- Formal and intuitive introduction to the comoving spatial section of the Universe according to the Friedmann-Lemaitre-Robertson-Walker model, i.e. as a constant curvature 3-manifold, primarily focussing on empirical measurements of the two main properties of space: curvature and topology.
+- Formal and intuitive introduction to the comoving spatial section of the Universe according to the Friedmann-Lemaitre-Robertson-Walker model, i.e. as a constant curvature 3-manifold, primarily focussing on observational methods of measuring cosmic topology and briefly covering the theory of topological acceleration

 Full description: